-Halkidiki offers everything that you could desire for a perfect summer getaway – idyllic beaches, translucent waters, and luxury resorts.
+Halkidiki offers everything that you could desire for a perfect summer getaway in Northern Greece.
+It boasts idyllic beaches, translucent waters, and luxury resorts.
 However, Halkidiki is also much more than that.

 Consider renting a boat and sailing out to the uninhabited island of Diaporos.
 Alternatively, visit the traditional stone villages of Nikiti and Afytos, or following hiking trails that lead through dense woodlands, and fragrant lemon groves.

 Mount Athos is the holy peninsula of Halkidiki.
 It is home to twelve Orthodox churches and the largest monastic community in Europe.